Duchy of Courland and Semigallia: History

 However, relations between the duke and the landowners were quite hostile.
 In addition, the Polish–Lithuanian Commonwealth, which was the overlord of the Duchy of Courland, supported the landowners.
 Wilhelm expressed his disappointment with the landowners, but this ended with his removal from the duke's seat in 1616.
 Finally, Wilhelm left Courland and spent the rest of his life abroad.
 Thus, Friedrich became the only duke of Courland after 1616.

 From 1600 to 1629, the Polish–Lithuanian Commonwealth and Sweden conducted a war with its main battlefields around Riga.
 As a result, Sweden gained control of what is today central and northern Latvia, which became Swedish Livonia.
 The Commonwealth retained the eastern part of the Duchy of Livonia, thereafter called Inflanty Voivodeship in Polish.
 Courland was also involved in this war, but did not suffer severe damage.

 Under the next duke, Jacob Kettler, the Duchy reached the peak of its prosperity.
-During his travels in Western Europe, Jacob became the eager proponent of mercantilist ideas.
+During his travels in Western Europe, Jacob became a eager proponent of mercantilist ideas.
 Metalworking and shipbuilding became much more developed, and powder mills began producing gunpowder.
 Trading relations developed not only with nearby countries but also with Britain, France, the Netherlands and Portugal.
 Jacob established the merchant fleet of the Duchy of Courland, with its main harbours in Ventspils and Libau.